-Sunflower seeds are high in fat.
-They make parrots feel full, but this means that they will prioritize eating sunflower seeds to feel satiated as opposed to getting the right nutritional content.
-It can also lead to malnutrition.
+Sunflower seeds are high in fat, making parrots feel full.
+This means they’ll prioritize eating sunflower seeds to feel satiated, which can lead to malnutrition.

 Can Parrots Eat Sesame Seeds?

-According to Sciencing, birds are exceptionally fond of sesame seeds.
-They’re seeds of the sesame plant.
-The plant’s pink and white flowers fertilize, after which point, sesame seeds appear.
+According to Sciencing, birds are fond of sesame seeds, the seeds of the sesame plant.
+The plant’s pink and white flowers fertilize.
+Then, sesame seeds appear.

-Sesame seeds also contain sesamin and sesamolin, which are unique fibers that increase levels of vitamin E. This can prevent high blood pressure.
-They are also high in healthy fats in the form of oil.
+Sesame seeds also contain sesamin and sesamolin.
+These unique fibers increase vitamin E levels and can prevent high blood pressure.

 Can Parrots Eat Watermelon Seeds?

-Watermelon seeds are one of the safest seeds for parrots to eat.
-Parrots usually eat the seeds before the watermelon’s flesh.
-Watermelon seeds are an excellent source of:
+Watermelon seeds are among the safest seeds for parrots to eat.
+Parrots usually eat them before the watermelon’s flesh.
+Watermelon seeds are a valuable source of:

 Can Parrots Eat Pomegranate Seeds?

-A good natural way to provide your parrot with pomegranate seeds is to poke a hole through the middle and place a string through it.
-Hang it on the roof or the side of the cage for the parrot to forage for the seeds itself.
+A natural way to provide a parrot with pomegranate seeds is to poke a hole through the middle and place a string through it.
+Hang it on the side of the cage for the parrot to forage for the seeds.

 Can Parrots Eat Guava Seeds?

-Guava seeds have a sweeter taste than most other seeds.
-This makes them delicious and tempting for parrots.
-However, as they’re high in natural sugars, it’s best to limit the amount your parrot eats, in case of addition.
+Guava seeds taste sweeter than most others, making them tempting for parrots.
+However, as they’re high in natural sugars, limiting the amount the parrot eats is recommended.

-Guava fruits are native to tropical America, so wild parrots who reside there eat guava as part of their natural diet.
+Guava fruits are native to tropical America, so wild parrots eat guava as part of their natural diet.
 Parrots eat all parts of the fruit, including the seeds.
-Therefore, guava seeds are safe for parrots to eat.

 Can Parrots Eat Pepper Seeds?

 Parrots enjoy all parts of the pepper, including the seeds.
-They enjoy the core, which is sweet and rougher than the rest of the pepper.
-Pepper seeds can heal intestinal legions and contains high levels of essential vitamin A.
+Pepper seeds can heal intestinal lesions and contain high amounts of vitamin A.

-Interestingly, parrots can’t taste the pepper seeds’ heat because they’re immune to capsaicin, which makes the pepper hot.
-In mammals, capsaicin creates an uncomfortable burning sensation once consumed.
+Parrots can’t taste the pepper seeds’ heat because they’re immune to capsaicin.
 Both raw and cooked pepper seeds are safe for parrots to eat.

 Can Parrots Eat Mustard Seeds?

-Mustard seed sprouts are better than dry seeds.
-However, when mustard seed sprouts come into contact with water, ally isothiocyanate is formed, which is what gives mustard its spicy, pungent taste.
-Not all parrots enjoy it, as they prefer nuttier flavors.
+Mustard seeds have a zesty flavor.
+When mustard seed sprouts come into contact with water, ally isothiocyanate is formed, which gives mustard its spicy, pungent taste.

 Can Parrots Eat Tomato Seeds?

 While the seeds are less of a problem, tomatoes are highly acidic.
-When given to parrots too often, stomach ulcers and upsets can occur.
-Dried tomatoes and seeds are less acidic.
+When tomatoes are given to parrots too often, stomach upsets and ulcers can occur.

-Because of the potential health hazards associated with tomatoes, feed tomato seeds in isolation without the flesh.
-Keep tomato vines and leaves away from parrots, too, as they’re the most toxic part of the fruit.
+Feed tomato seeds in isolation without the flesh.
+Also, keep tomato vines and leaves away from parrots, as they’re the most toxic part of the fruit/plant.

 Can Parrots Eat Flax Seeds?

+Flax seeds have a nutty flavor that’s popular with most parrots.
 There are two kinds of flax seeds: brown and golden.
-Both can be consumed safely by parrots.
-They’re packed with:
+Both can be consumed safely, offering the following benefits:

-Flax seeds can also improve feather and skin quality and reduce the urge to pluck out feathers.
-However, because of the high-fat content, too many flax seeds can cause:
+Flax seeds can improve feather and skin quality, reducing the urge to pluck out feathers.

-Flax seeds tend to have hard shells and are very small, making it hard for parrots to eat them as they come.
-As a result, some parrot owners prefer to grind them before feeding.
+Flax seeds have hard shells and are very small, making it hard for parrots to eat them as they come.
+So, some owners prefer to grind them before feeding.

 Can Parrots Eat Milk Thistle Seeds?